-The merit badge counselor is a key player in the Boy Scout advancement program.
-Whatever your area of expertise or interest—whether it is a special craft or hobby (basketry, leatherwork, coin collecting), a profession (veterinary medicine, aviation, engineering), or perhaps a life skill (cooking, personal management, communication)—as a merit badge counselor, you play a vital role in stirring a young man's curiosity about it.
+The merit badge counselor is a key player in the Scouts BSA advancement program.
+Whatever your area of expertise or interest—whether it is a special craft or hobby (basketry, leatherwork, coin collecting), a profession (veterinary medicine, aviation, engineering), or perhaps a life skill (cooking, personal management, communication)—as a merit badge counselor, you play a vital role in stirring a Scout’s curiosity about it.
 By serving as a counselor, you offer your time, knowledge, and other resources so Scouts have the opportunity to broaden their horizons.
 And in doing so, your mission is to combine fun with learning.

-You are both teacher and mentor to the Scout as he learns by doing.
-By presenting opportunities for growth via engaging activities like designing a Web page (Computers), performing an ollie and a wheelie (Snow Sports), or fabricating rope (Pioneering), you may pique a young man's interest and inspire a Scout to develop a lifelong hobby, pursue a particular career, or become an independent, self-supporting adult.
+You are both teacher and mentor as the Scout learns by doing.
+By presenting opportunities for growth via engaging activities like designing a webpage (Computers), performing an ollie and a wheelie (Snow Sports), or fabricating rope (Pioneering), you may pique a Scout’s interest and inspire a Scout to develop a lifelong hobby, pursue a particular career, or become an independent, self-supporting adult.

-The Guide for Merit Badge Counseling, No. 34532.
-This resource can be found online at www.scouting.org/BoyScouts/GuideforMeritBadgeCounselors/MBCounselorGuide.aspx.
+Another resource is the Guide for Merit Badge Counseling, No. 512-065.
+This resource can be found online at www.scouting.org/programs/scouts-bsa/advancement-and-awards/resources/.

 Merit badge counselors must register as adult Scouters and be approved by the council advancement committee for each merit badge listed on this Merit Badge Counselor Information form.
 A merit badge counselor does not have to pay a registration fee, but must complete an Adult Application for position code 42, fill out this form, and complete BSA Youth Protection training.
+Submit the Adult Application with the Merit Badge Counselor Information form to your council.
 Counselors may wish to associate with a particular unit but are encouraged to serve any Scout from any unit.